nuxt/website-v2/content/en/blog/going-dark-with-nuxtjs-color-mode.md

 </html>
 ```

-You can also change the colour in the console by typing:
+You can also change the color in the console by typing:

 ```js
 $nuxt.$colorMode.preference = 'sepia'